ruslan-bikkinin/code-push/cli/README.md

 ### Key generation

-Code Signing supports PEM encoded RSA keys (non-certificates) for signing.
+Code signing supports PEM encoded RSA keys (non-certificates) for signing.
 You can generate them via openssl as shown below:

 ```shell
 # generate private RSA key and write it to private.pem file